palantir/gradle-jdks/README.md

 1. Add an entry to [`JdkDistributionName`](https://github.com/palantir/gradle-jdks/blob/develop/gradle-jdks-distributions/src/main/java/com/palantir/gradle/jdks/JdkDistributionName.java#L26)
 2. Add a `JdkDistribution` - [Azul Zulu example](https://github.com/palantir/gradle-jdks/blob/develop/gradle-jdks/src/main/java/com/palantir/gradle/jdks/AzulZuluJdkDistribution.java).
 3. Add the JDK distribution [here](https://github.com/palantir/gradle-jdks/blob/develop/gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdkDistributions.java#L22).
-4. Write some tests to check the path is being built correctly - [Azul Zulu example](https://github.com/palantir/gradle-jdks/blob/develop/gradle-jdks/src/test/groovy/com/palantir/gradle/jdks/AzulZuluJdkDistributionTest.java)
+4. Write some tests to check the path is being built correctly - [Azul Zulu example](https://github.com/palantir/gradle-jdks/blob/develop/gradle-jdks/src/test/groovy/com/palantir/gradle/jdks/AzulZuluJdkDistributionTest.java).
 5. Make a PR.

 ## What does this not do?

 1. **Run the Gradle wrapper/daemon with a certain JDK**
-   * This plugin will only run common tasks that require JDKs, like `JavaCompile`, `JavaExec`, `GroovyCompile` etc (the aforementioned `com.palantir.baseline-java-versions` does this).
+   * This plugin will only run common tasks that require JDKs, like `JavaCompile`, `Test`, `JavaExec`, `GroovyCompile` etc (the aforementioned `com.palantir.baseline-java-versions` does this).
    * The daemon itself still requires a preinstalled JDK.
-   * In future, we hope to implement this feature, although there it is not currently scheduled to be worked on.
+   * In future, we hope to implement this feature, although it is not currently scheduled to be worked on.

 ## How can I see what JDK tasks are running with?